APPLYING FOR FUNDING

 - Other related government funding programs

 A proposed budget must be submitted with each application.
-The budget should provide a detailed breakdown of costs, including time, travel, reporting, etc. All service provider invoices must clearly outline the services provided.
+The budget should provide a detailed breakdown of costs.
+All service provider invoices must clearly outline the services provided.
 Line item descriptions such as “services rendered” will not be accepted.

 - Entertainment and meals are not eligible costs

-- All receipts for travel must be submitted with final claim.
-Any receipts that are not included will be removed from eligible costs
+- Any receipts that are not included will be removed from eligible costs

 - CME reserves the right to remove any unreasonable costs